Your Guide to Saving for Retirement in Your 20s, 30s, 40s, and 50s

 How to Save Money

-It's critical to flex your money muscles throughout your life, not just during times of boons and busts.
+It's critical to practice healthy financial habits throughout your life, not just during times of boons and busts.
 And it's important to understand that how we think about money can change dramatically over time.
 In your 30s, you may be thinking about buying a home or starting a family.
 In your 40s, you're probably hitting your earnings peak and maybe want to start a new business or change careers, and in your 50s, retirement is just around the bend.
 All of those milestones require a shift in how you spend and save.

 In Your 30s

 Don't assume that you can put off saving for retirement or that you don't need to make a budget if you're only making a little money.
-Everything counts, especially when you get the miracle of compounding interest in the mix this early in the game.
+Everything counts, especially when you compound interest early in the game.
 In your 30s, you should make it a habit to maximize your company's benefits and contribute to your retirement plan.
 Your minimum contribution should be the company's match (so if your employer puts in 50 cents for every dollar up to $3,000 a year, for example, you'll want to put in at least $3,000 to get the extra free $1,500 from your employer).
 Increase your retirement savings one percent every year as your salary increases.
-Start an emergency reserve: The goal is six to nine months of living expenses.
+Start an emergency fund: The goal is six to nine months of living expenses.
 Other considerations: get rid of student loans and other debt, or consider purchasing your primary home.

 In Your 40s